gongzhang/TikTokenSwift/README.md

 ```

 ## Known Issues:
-- Texts with encoded hex values ie " \x850" will not get encoded properly and will return the wrong values
+- ~~Texts with encoded hex values ie " \x850" will not get encoded properly and will return the wrong values~~ Fixed